Courses

 TBD

-BUS 137 - Entrepreneurship and Innovation
+BUS 137 - Entrepreneurial Mindset

 This course will introduce you to the world of entrepreneurship: a way of looking at the world that identifies and evaluates opportunities.
 We will learn from entrepreneurs in many different settings (for-profit and socially minded) and from many different backgrounds, including varied gender, race and class identity dimensions.
 Applying core, easily accessible business skills to real venture ideas (selected by the students themselves) short-term team projects will build your knowledge of how the economy rests on a continuing cycle of innovation.
 Entrepreneurship is the future - and this introduction to the nuts and bolts of being an entrepreneur can be applied in any job or to a start-up of your own.
 Entrepreneurship is for everyone!